History of Stage Design 2

 75% attendance at lectures and classes, independent creation of the course paper and its presentation (approx. 10 pages of text), final exam through an exam, or as the case may be an oral exam.

 No schedule has been prepared for this course

 The subject is a part of the following study plans

-- Stage Design for Alternative and Puppet Theatre (B.A.) (required subject)
+- Stage Design in English (M.A.) (required subject)